 Our Rich Choral History – Vocal Depth, Versatility

 To inaugurate its 30th anniversary season as one of the longest-standing choral organizations in Tucson, ARS performed J.S.
 Bach’s festive Magnificat in D major and Respighi’s charming and vocally lush cantata, Laud to the Nativity, for our December concerts.
 These works were intentionally selected to demonstrate the versatility and vocal depth of ARS.

 The grand finale for the 30th year celebration featured Voices at an Exhibition, an innovative choral music and artistic multimedia celebration of original commissioned compositions and original works of art by local artists who also sing with ARS.
 The première of this work demonstrated the relationship between choral music, written text and visual media, and was praised by the Arizona Daily Star, “The 45-voice ensemble might be setting a record of sorts; it’s not every day you find a choir – or any classical ensemble – rolling out four commissioned works in one concert.”

-As part of our 25th Anniversary season, ARS performed a gala concert at the prestigious Stevie Eller Dance Theatre at the University of Arizona.
+As part of our 25th Anniversary season, ARS performed a gala concert at the prestigious University of Arizona’s Stevie Eller Dance Theatre.
 The event included “Songs for Braithwaite,” a new work commissioned to honor founding ARS board member Dr. Helen S. Schaefer, by well-known contemporary choral composer Vijay Singh.

 Sharing Our Passion for Choral Music